ParkKyoungsoo/ParkKyoungSoo.github.io/_posts/2020-06-29-first-post.md

 ---
 layout: post
-title: Getting Started with Sleek
+title: This is my First Post
 featured-img: sleek
 ---